venomskull/employee-register/README.md

 # employee-register
-learning .net core 3.1 and react js
+.net core 3.1 and react js
+frontend is react calling api created with .net core for connecting sql server for backend